renaudboulard/renaudboulard.github.io/about.md

 #### Paylib at Worldline
 ![image-title-here](/assets/images/paylib.png)

-A mobile contactless (NFC) payment SDK branded as [Paylib](https://www.paylib.fr/paiement-sans-contact/) and integrated in banks apps such as BNP Paribas, Hello bank!, La Banque Postale, Société Générale, apps used by several millions of customers .
+A mobile contactless (NFC) payment SDK branded as [Paylib](https://www.paylib.fr/paiement-sans-contact/) and integrated in banks apps such as BNP Paribas, Hello bank!, La Banque Postale, Société Générale, these apps are used by several millions of customers.

 -------------